IT World: 'Digital payment technology empowering next-gen consumers worldwide'

 Mobile money services and platforms have been on the rise, bridging the digital divide and enticing new age groups.
 Digital transaction platforms have also proven effective in helping traditionally underrepresented groups go online and manage their funds accordingly.
 Digital payment technologies provide the tools and incentives for better money management, and young people are early adopters who have shown immense interest in those technologies.
 Innovative and forward-thinking companies have a unique opportunity to win the hearts, minds and wallets of Gen Z and millennials, while also adding value to their lives.
 Fintech and digital payment technology users today have unlimited access to tools that equip them with financial guidance to help them meet their financial planning goals.
 This type of access is how we set up these next generations for financial independence and success — financial literacy, digital tools and convenience enable today’s user to be in true control of their financial future.

 VANCOUVER, B.C. – February 21, 2023 – Hero Innovation Group Inc. (“Hero” or the “Company”) (CSE: HRO) announces that it has appointed Mao Sun and Wei Shao to the Company’s Board of Directors, in place of Peter MacKay and Larry Yen who have resigned as directors.
 The Company also appointed Mao Sun as the Chief Executive Officer in place of Peter MacKay, who has stepped down as Chief Executive Officer and Kevin Chen as the Chief Financial Officer in place of Mao Sun who has resigned as Chief Financial Officer.
 Mao Sun will continue to act as the Chief Executive Officer for the Company.
 The Company would like to thank Mr. MacKay and Mr. Yen for their many contributions to the Company.
 Wei Shao Mr. Shao is the national practice group co‐leader for the China Service at Dentons Canada and specializes in international business transactions.
 He has extensive experience in mergers and acquisitions, corporate and project financing, complicated corporate and commercial transactions, and advising clients with respect to business negotiations, policy and regulatory matters, as well as government relations.
 Mr. Shao has represented Asian investors and entrepreneurs, sovereign and investment funds, private and public companies as well as major SOEs in various significant transactions in or through Canada.
 He has also advised Canadian and international companies in their investment in China and other parts of Asia.
 Mr. Shao is also an interpreter accredited by the United Nations and by the federal government of Canada.
 As an interpreter or consultant, he has been involved in numerous ministerial and prime ministerial meetings or negotiations between Canada and China.
 Kevin Chen Mr. Chen has over 20 years of experience in senior financial executive roles and his work focuses on private and public companies in the mining and technology sector.
 Mr. Chen began his career as an auditor with KPMG LLP and is a CPA, CMA in British Columbia with an MBA degree from Western University.
 About Hero Innovation Group Inc. Hero Innovation Group Inc. (formerly, Euro Asia Pay Holdings Inc.) is a developer of innovative financial solutions for the next generation of consumers.
 Through its flagship product, SideKickTM, introduced in 2018, the Company identified unmet needs in the market within specific demographics, such as international students in Canada, and delivered a product to address those needs.
 Hero Financials, the Company’s largest product, is targeted at parents, kids and young adults across Canada.
 With financial literacy at the forefront of the Company’s values and a plethora of advanced proprietary technology features, Hero Financials prepares kids to become financially smart adults through a variety of financial literacy tools.
 To learn more about Hero Group’s products and services, visit www.heroinnovationgroup.com.
-On behalf of the Board of Directors Mao Sun CEO and Director For further information, contact: Mao Sun CEO and Director ir@heroinnovationgroup.com
+On behalf of the Board of Directors Mao Sun CEO For further information, contact: Mao Sun CEO ir@heroinnovationgroup.com

 VANCOUVER, B.C. – December 19, 2022 – Hero Innovation Group Inc. (“Hero” or the “Company”) (CSE: HRO) announces that effective December 14, 2022 (the “Effective Date”), it has appointed MSLL CPA, LLP (“MSLL”), Chartered Professional Accountants, at their Vancouver offices at Suite 2110 – 1177 W. Hastings Street, to serve as the Company’s auditor.
 MSLL replaces Dale Matheson Carr-Hilton LaBonte LLP (“DMCL”), Chartered Professional Accountants, as the Company’s auditor.
 In accordance with National Instrument 51-102 - Continutous Disclosures Obligations, Hero has filed a copy of its change of auditor notice on SEDAR together with the letters from each of MSLL and DMCL in relation to the foregoing.
 About Hero Innovation Group Inc. Hero Innovation Group Inc. (formerly, Euro Asia Pay Holdings Inc.) is a developer of innovative financial solutions for the next generation of consumers.
 Through its flagship product, SideKickTM, introduced in 2018, the Company identified unmet needs in the market within specific demographics, such as international students in Canada, and delivered a product to address those needs.
 Hero Financials, the Company’s largest product, is targeted at parents, kids and young adults across Canada.
 With financial literacy at the forefront of the Company’s values and a plethora of advanced proprietary technology features, Hero Financials prepares kids to become financially smart adults through a variety of financial literacy tools.
 To learn more about Hero Group’s products and services, visit www.heroinnovationgroup.com.
 On behalf of the Board of Directors Peter MacKay CEO and Director For further information, contact: Peter MacKay CEO and Director ir@heroinnovationgroup.com